European Union breaks deadlock on bank rules

 BRUSSELS OR LONDON?

 Higher capital buffers strengthen banks to withstand shocks, such as the slump in property prices or recession now hitting Spain.
-And banks with higher-than-average capital, such as Switzerland's UBS UBSN.VX, have increased attraction for depositors.
+And banks with higher-than-average capital, such as Switzerland's UBS, have increased attraction for depositors.

 Holding more capital could also help banks resist contagion if financial markets were to shun a particular country in the bloc and it needed emergency funding.